-If the Reference Stock is an ADR, each share of the Reference Stock will represent shares of the relevant company (an "Underlying Company").
-The trading patterns of the ADRs will generally reflect the characteristics and valuations of the underlying common shares; however, the value of the ADRs may not completely track the value of those shares.
+If the Reference Stock is an ADR, each share of the Reference Stock will represent shares of the relevant company (an "underlying company").
+The trading patterns of the ADRs will generally reflect the characteristics and valuations of the underlying ADR stock; however, the value of the ADRs may not completely track the value of those shares.
 Trading volume and pricing on the applicable non-U.S. exchange may, but will not necessarily, have similar characteristics as the ADRs.
-For example, certain factors may increase or decrease the public float of the ADRs and, as a result, the ADRs may have less liquidity or lower market value than the underlying common shares.
+For example, certain factors may increase or decrease the public float of the ADRs and, as a result, the ADRs may have less liquidity or lower market value than the underlying ADR stock.

-Adverse Trading Conditions in the Applicable Non-U.S. Market May Negatively Affect the Value of the Underlying Stock.
+Adverse trading conditions in the applicable non-U.S. market may negatively affect the value of the Reference Stock.

-Holders of the Underlying Company's ADRs may usually surrender the ADRs in order to receive and trade the underlying common shares.
+Holders of the underlying company's ADRs may usually surrender the ADRs in order to receive and trade the underlying ADR stock.
 This provision permits investors in the ADRs to take advantage of price differentials between markets.
-However, this provision may also cause the market prices of the underlying stock to more closely correspond with the values of the common shares in the applicable non-U.S. markets.
-As a result, a market outside of the U.S. for the underlying common shares that is not liquid may also result in an illiquid market for the ADRs.
+However, this provision may also cause the market prices of the Reference Stock to more closely correspond with the values of the common shares in the applicable non-U.S. markets.
+As a result, a market outside of the U.S. for the underlying ADR stock that is not liquid may also result in an illiquid market for the ADRs.